Moo-ware/BDO-OutfitBot/README.md

 ## DISCLAIMER
 This program is for educational purposes only.
 I am **NOT** responsible if you use it and gets banned.

+## **Supported Versions**
+Currently, steam accounts and OTP enabled accounts are **NOT SUPPORTED**.
+Only launcher accounts with no OTP is supported.
+Links are set to NA but can be changed to other regions.

 ## About the project
 Just a little test program I made for the game *Black Desert Online*, that will automatically buy any outfits listed on the central marketplace, faster than manual.
 I mainly made this as a proof of concept.